skynet29/brainbot/brainjs.md

 })
 ````

-To add custom parameter, add the name to the **props** object and export the setter function in the **this** in the constructor function.
+To add custom parameter, add the name to the **props** object and export the setter function in the **this** object in the constructor function.
 The **val** attribute define the default value of the parameter if the parameter is not set in the HTML.